Dilant/B2METutorial/src/en/beta-status/README.md

 - Change mechanisms related to durability
   - The initial value of durability is 100, and the upper limit is 200
   - The part exceeding 100 displays as the dark blue bar.
-This part has no injury buffer (the light blue bar), and recovery effect to this part is 20% of the numeric value
+This part has no injury buffer (the light bar), and recovery effect to this part is 20% of the numeric value
     - e.g. If a durability of 90 gets a supply of 100, it becomes `118 = 90 + 10 + 90 * 0.2`
   - A durability lower than 100 will be filled to 100 upon activating a checkpoint
   - Durability value takes part in the final evaluation with formula `finalScore = timePoint + durability * 10`